rpi-in-peace/corpse-run/README.txt

 Contributers:

-Amelia Miller    - Floater          { Not the XCOM kind - does a little bit of everything!
-We'll find you a title...}
+Amelia Miller    - Floater
+Not the XCOM kind - does a little bit of everything!
+We'll find you a title...

-Ariel Lee        - Technical Lead   { Fixes all the shitty technical problems and trains fellow memebers to use git }
+Ariel Lee        - Technical Lead
+Fixes all the shitty technical problems and trains fellow memebers to use git

-Austin Chin      - Art Lead         { The only art major, and the best artist of us all                             }
+Austin Chin      - Art Lead
+The only art major, and the best artist of us all

-Benjamin Krowitz - Game Design Lead { Our almighty director, keeps our game ideas intact                            }
+Benjamin Krowitz - Game Design Lead
+Our almighty director, keeps our game ideas intact

-Crystal Yee      - Audio Lead       { In charge of the music and sound effects                                      }
+Crystal Yee      - Audio Lead
+In charge of the music and sound effects

-Marina Espinoza  - Floater          { Not the XCOM kind - does a little bit of everything!
-We'll find you a title...}
+Marina Espinoza  - Floater
+Not the XCOM kind - does a little bit of everything!
+We'll find you a title...

-Megan Yi         - Rubber Ducky     { We have yet to assign a job to you                                            }
+Megan Yi         - Rubber Ducky
+We have yet to assign a job to you